ENIGMA-infra/ENIGMA-PD/docs/index.md

-# Welcome to the ENIGMA infra documentation
+# Welcome to the ENIGMA PD documentation

-This site provides information on ENIGMA-PD projects, documentational, and examples.
+This site provides information on ENIGMA-PD team, projects, docs.

 <div class="grid cards" markdown>